-- b) Pursuant to the Act relating to Estate Agency section 4-5 (3) candidates who have been awarded a diploma from the Bachelor of Real Estate, are entitled to the title of Estate Agent Associate.
-The title "Estate Agent" may only be used by those who hold an Estate Agency Certificate, cf. the Act relating to Estate Agency Section 4-2. - c) An Estate Agent's Certificate is issued by the Financial Supervisory Authority of Norway pursuant to the Act relating to Estate Agency Section 4-2.
-Among the qualifications required for obtaining such a license is a recognized real estate agency examination (three-year Bachelor of Real Estate). - a) Students who have completed their Bachelor's programme in auditing may apply for certification as a "Registered Auditor".
-The Financial Supervisory Authority of Norway administers and lays down the rules for recognition as a registered auditor, pursuant to the Act on Auditing and Auditors 15 January 1999 no. 2 Chapter 3. - b) Such recognition requires a pass grade for the completed Bachelor programme of Auditing according to the applicable curriculum.
-The whole programme must be taken with a pass grade, and the grade C or better must have been achieved in the following examination subjects: - Annual accounts and generally accepted accounting principles - Auditing - Tax law - Law - (3) a) For students taking the Bachelor of Management, the following scope of subjects are required to attain the Bachelor of Management Degree: - 90 elective credits - 30 credits in core subjects in specified economic-administrative topics, for further details see www.bi.no. - 30 credits Bachelor programme or specialisation. - 30 credits final programme Leadership in Action. - b) The Bachelor programme, specialisation and the final programme Leadership in Action must be taken at BI Norwegian Business School.
+b) Candidates who have been awarded a diploma from the Bachelor of Real Estate, are entitled to the title of "Estate Agent Associate" cf. the Act relating to Estate Agency section 4-5 (2).
+The title "Estate Agent" may be used by those who hold an Estate Agency Certificate, cf. the Act relating to Estate Agency sections 4-2 and 4-5 (1). c) An Estate Agent's Certificate is issued by the Financial Supervisory Authority of Norway pursuant to the Act relating to Estate Agency section 4-2.
+Among the qualifications required for obtaining such a license is a recognized real estate agency examination (three-year Bachelor of Real Estate).

+- (2) (Omitted)

+- (3) a) For students taking the Bachelor of Management, the following scope of subjects are required to attain the Bachelor of Management Degree:

+- 90 elective credits

+• 30 credits in core subjects in specified economic-administrative topics, for further details see www.bi.no.

+- 30 credits Bachelor programme or specialisation. - 30 credits final programme Leadership in Action.

+b) The Bachelor programme, specialisation and the final programme Leadership in Action must be taken at BI Norwegian Business School.

-Section 4-5 General requirements relating to contents and compositions of a master's degree
+Section 4-5 General requirements relating to contents and compositions of a master's degree a) The master's degree is attained based on the master's degree examination with a scope of 120 credits (two years), including independent work of at least 30 and maximum 60 credits.